Swetha-Vellampalli/udacity_project/README.md

 ### Maven Install
 https://fabianlee.org/2018/05/24/docker-running-a-spring-boot-based-app-using-docker-compose/
-Maven command to build the docker image. docker-compose build
+Build the project using mvn clean install command ti build the docker image. docker build -t swetha29vellampalli/spring-boot-udacity .

-Validate the build with:
+Validate the build with
 $docker images

-docker-compose up

 ### Create a VPC
 From Amazon CLoud Formation this can be created which protects communication between worker nodes